 This is not about getting back into your size six jeans and rocking a bikini at the beach: this is about getting your strength and your mobility back!
-Not to mention the freedom to do the activities and exercises you want.
-Do you want to get back to Cross-Fit six times a week?
-Or maybe you will only run if something is chasing you… whatever it is, you can achieve that.
+Have the freedom to do the activities and exercises you want to do and loved doing pre baby!

 During pregnancy and birth, your pelvis expands to accommodate the baby and allow for delivery; we have hormones in our body that allow for this to happen – women are made for this!

 So, what happens after delivery?
 Your hormones don’t switch off like a light switch and your pelvis doesn’t automatically come back to its original size.

 This is contrary to what we are told in the media – remember when Kate Middleton was outside the hospital just HOURS after the birth of Prince George, and people were criticizing her for still having a baby bump?
 Ridiculous!

 Our Instagram and Facebook pages are bombarded with women who got their six pack back 3 months after giving birth and doing lunges in their living room holding their baby.
 For some women this might be totally appropriate; however, for a lot of women it is enough to go for a brisk walk while pushing the stroller, carry their 15lbs baby around and put them in and out of the car 3 times.

 With so much contradicting information how do you know what’s right for you?

 - Recognize that everyone’s pregnancy, delivery and postpartum states are different – don’t compare yourself to your best friend who gave birth 2 months before you.

 - Listen to your body!
 How do you feel after you do a certain exercise?
 Did you have pain during or after?
 Did you have any urinary leakage?
 Any feelings of heaviness?
 These are signs that you need to scale back.
 Did you feel fantastic afterwards?
 Great!
 Maybe you can gradually increase the workload.